Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 Helpful information:

 Sturgeon caviar - black caviar according to GOST, is divided into three types: sturgeon, beluga, stellate sturgeon.
-In the Russian Federation, a ban was introduced on the extraction of black caviar, due to a decrease in the number of sturgeon fish.
-Some species are on the verge of extinction.
-On the territory of Russia there are several fish farms engaged in sturgeon breeding and, accordingly, the extraction of black caviar from grown individuals.
-Such caviar is natural, which is only slightly inferior in terms of useful properties to wild sturgeon caviar.
+IN Russian Federation A ban was introduced on the production of black caviar due to the decline in the number of sturgeon fish.
+Some species are on the verge of complete extinction.
+On the territory of Russia there are several fish farms engaged in the breeding of sturgeon and, accordingly, the extraction of black caviar from the grown individuals.
+This caviar is natural, which is only slightly inferior in beneficial properties wild sturgeon caviar.

-Do you know the secrets and legendary history of the Olivier salad?
-How difficult it is to restore the exact recipe of the famous dish, which was created in Moscow in the 1860s, at house number 14, on Trubnaya Square along Petrovsky Boulevard, the corner of Neglinnaya, which today is occupied by the Moscow Theater "School of the Modern Play".
+Do you know the secrets and legendary history of Olivier salad?
+How difficult it is to restore exact recipe famous dish, which was created in the 1860s in Moscow, in house No. 14, on Trubnaya Square on Petrovsky Boulevard, corner of Neglinnaya, which in our time is occupied by the Moscow theater “School of Modern Play”.
 You will learn the secrets of the legendary Olivier recipe by reading our story about the most famous salad in Russia.

-And if you hear such a culinary name as “game cheese”?
+What if you hear such a culinary name as “venison cheese”?
 Intriguing?
-And such a recipe is common in European cookbooks and refers to cold appetizers made from fried game meat (partridge, black grouse, hazel grouse, pheasant), from which minced meat is first made, wine, strong meat broth, butter, grated cheese, grated nutmeg, ground black pepper and salt - everything is mixed until smooth and served in portions in dough baskets or other molds.
+And this recipe is common in European cookbooks and refers to cold appetizers made from fried game meat (partridge, black grouse, hazel grouse, pheasant), from which minced meat is first made, wine, strong meat broth, butter, grated cheese, grated nutmeg, black ground pepper and salt - mix everything until smooth and serve in portions in dough baskets or other molds.

 Secrets of the legendary Olivier salad

-According to lovers of secrets and mysteries, the famous author of the legendary salad, culinary specialist Lucien Olivier, whose grave is located in the former German, and now the Vvedensky Moscow cemetery, took away the original recipe of his culinary masterpiece.
+According to lovers of secrets and mysteries, the famous author of the legendary salad, culinary specialist Lucien Olivier, whose grave is located in the former German, and now Vvedenskoye, Moscow cemetery, took away the original recipe for his culinary masterpiece.

-Even during his lifetime, the famous Moscow culinary specialist Lucien Olivier, the owner of the Hermitage restaurant, called his signature salad “Game mayonnaise”.
-It was with the light hand of Moscow gourmets that the salad that became popular was given the name of its creator, which stuck with it along with the wide distribution of this very spicy dish in Russian cuisine, which has become one of the main attributes not only in Russia, but also for compatriots far beyond its borders.
+During his lifetime, the famous Moscow culinary specialist Lucien Olivier, owner of the Hermitage restaurant, called his signature salad “Game Mayonnaise.”
+It with light hand Moscow gourmets have become popular salad assigned the name of its creator, which stuck with him along with the wide distribution of this very savory dish in Russian cuisine, which has become one of the main attributes not only in Russia, but also for compatriots far beyond its borders

 History of Olivier salad - Moscow, 19th century

-In the book "Practical Foundations of Culinary Art", published in 1889 and withstood 12 editions, the last of which was in 1927 in the printing house of the Financial Department of the Leningrad Gubispolkom, you can find the exact legendary recipe for Olivier salad and its history.
-The author of this book, Pelageya Pavlovna Alexandrova-Ignatievna (1872-1953), a teacher of culinary skills at the Imperial Women's Patriotic Society, created not just a thorough textbook on the art of cooking, but a real monument of the era, conveying to the modern and future reader an authentic recipe and professional techniques for preparing all kinds of dishes Russian cuisine.
+In the book “Practical Fundamentals of Culinary Art,” published in 1889 and going through 12 editions, the last of which was in 1927 in the printing house of the Financial Department of the Leningrad Gubernia Executive Committee, you can find the exact legendary recipe Olivier salad and its history.
+The author of this book, Pelageya Pavlovna Aleksandrova-Ignatievna (1872-1953), a culinary teacher at the Imperial Women's Patriotic Society, created not just a thorough textbook on the art of cooking, but a real monument of the era, which conveyed to the modern and future reader the authentic recipe and professional techniques preparing all kinds of Russian dishes.

-The next time Soviet culinary specialists raised the “Olivier salad” to a wave of new popularity when in the 30s of the last century it appeared on the menu of the Moscow restaurant under the name “Capital”, the chefs of which, it seems, still remembered the true taste of this famous salad, what connoisseurs of haute cuisine of that time agreed on, arguing an almost complete resemblance to its classical predecessor.
+The next time “Olivier salad” was brought to the wave of new popularity was by Soviet culinary specialists, when in the 30s of the last century it appeared on the menu of the Moscow restaurant under the name “Stolichny”, the cooks of which, it seems, still remembered the true taste of this famous salad, on which connoisseurs of haute cuisine of the time agreed, claiming almost complete similarity with its classic predecessor.

-Over time, the multi-component recipe for the legendary Olivier salad "lost the ingredients", narrowing down to 3 main components: boiled eggs, potatoes and cucumbers.
-As the popularity of the Olivier salad grew in popularity, a lot of people formed, but the main 6 components somehow settled down: potatoes; hard-boiled chicken eggs, boiled or semi-smoked sausage (boiled chicken as an option); fresh, pickled or pickled cucumbers; green canned peas, mayonnaise.
+Over time, the multi-component recipe for the legendary Olivier salad “lost the ingredients”, narrowing down to 3 main components: boiled eggs, potatoes and cucumbers.
+As the popularity of the salad grew in popularity, many versions of “Olivier” emerged among the people, but the main 6 components somehow became established: potatoes; chicken eggs hard-boiled, boiled or semi-smoked sausage (optional - boiled chicken); fresh, salted or pickled cucumbers; green canned peas, mayonnaise.

-The author of the rumor about the mysterious disappearance of the authentic recipe for “Olivier salad” was the connoisseur of Moscow city life, writer Vladimir Alekseevich Gilyarovsky, who in the book “Moscow and Muscovites” remarked: “It was considered a special chic when dinners were prepared by the French chef Olivier, who even then became famous for his invention” salad Olivier, without which dinner is not at dinner and the secret of which he did not reveal.
-No matter how hard the gourmets tried, it didn’t work out: this, but not that. ”
+The author of the rumor about the mysterious disappearance of the original recipe for “Olivier salad” was the writer Vladimir Alekseevich Gilyarovsky, an expert on Moscow city life, who in the book “Moscow and Muscovites” noted: “It was considered special chic when dinners were prepared by the French chef Olivier, who was even then famous for what he had invented.”
+Olivier salad,” without which lunch would not be lunch and the secret of which he did not reveal.
+No matter how hard the gourmets tried, it didn’t work out: this and that.”

-For a more or less complete picture in this story, let's add to the above options for Olivier salad several other interesting versions of it, which may encourage you to create similar dishes.
+For a more or less complete picture in this story, let’s add to the above versions of the Olivier salad several other interesting versions of it, which may push you to create similar dishes.

-Olivier salad according to the recipe from the book "Practical foundations of culinary art", 1899
+Olivier salad according to a recipe from the book “Practical Fundamentals of Culinary Art”, 1899

 • potatoes - 2 pieces;